tjj9020/kinable/PROJECT_PLAN.md

     *   All authorization and data operations remain region-local by default.
     *   Interfaces should be designed to accommodate region-specific implementations or configurations.

+## Mock vs. Production Implementation Requirements

+To ensure we maintain a clear distinction between mock implementations used for initial development and the production-ready implementations required for completion, we establish the following guidelines:

+1. **Implementation Stages**:
+   * **Initial Development**: Interface implementations may use mocks or stubs for rapid development and testing.
+   * **Completion Requirements**: Before any step is considered complete, all mock implementations must be replaced with real service integrations.

+2. **Mock Implementation Guidelines**:
+   * All mock implementations must be clearly marked with comments (e.g., `// MOCK: This is a temporary mock implementation`).
+   * Mock implementations should closely simulate the behavior of real services, including error conditions.
+   * Mock implementations may be used for initial development, unit testing, and interface validation.

+3. **Production Implementation Requirements**:
+   * **API Providers**: Must use actual SDKs and APIs, not simulated responses:
+     * OpenAI provider must use the OpenAI SDK and real API keys from Secrets Manager
+     * Anthropic provider must use the Anthropic SDK with actual API authentication
+   * **Configuration**: Must use actual AWS services, not in-memory defaults:
+     * Configuration must be fetched from and stored in DynamoDB
+     * Secrets must be retrieved from AWS Secrets Manager
+   * **Database Operations**: Must execute against actual databases:
+     * DynamoDB provider must use the AWS SDK to perform real operations
+     * Key construction and GSI queries must work with actual tables
+   * **Circuit Breakers**: Must persist state in actual data stores:
+     * Circuit breaker state must be stored in DynamoDB, not in-memory
+     * Health checks must use CloudWatch metrics from real service calls

+4. **Testing Requirements**:
+   * **Unit Tests**: Focus on isolated logic.
+Should use mocks/stubs for external dependencies (e.g., AWS SDK, third-party APIs, other internal services not under test) to ensure speed and reliability.
+Unit tests DO NOT interact with real infrastructure.
+   * **Integration Tests**: Verify interactions between components and with real external services or infrastructure (e.g., `DynamoDBProvider` communicating with an actual DynamoDB table, `OpenAIModelProvider` calling the real OpenAI API).
+These tests will run against test-specific instances or sandboxed environments.
+   * **End-to-End (E2E) Tests**: Validate the entire application flow from the user's perspective, using all real services and infrastructure in a deployed environment.
+   * **Deployment Verification**: Must include scripts or manual checks to verify real service integrations post-deployment.

+5. **Definition of Done Clarification**:
+   * No step is considered "COMPLETED" unless all mock implementations have been replaced with production-ready code.
+   * Integration tests must validate actual service interactions, not just functional requirements.
+   * Documentation must clearly describe connections to real services, not just interface contracts.

+This section clarifies that the goal is not just functional implementations with mocks, but fully integrated, production-ready components that work with actual AWS services and third-party APIs.

 ---

 ## Phased Implementation Plan